anshuman-rai-27/NITA-HACKATHON/README.md

 Answer 2:
 The game is developed on Unity,language used is C#,photoshop and blender used for creating game objects,Story part is created on canva.

-Contributing
-Contributions are always welcome!

-See contributing.md for ways to get started.

-Please adhere to this project's code of conduct.

 ## More details
 https://www.canva.com/design/DAFlzjYKfxA/tqLqwzM0gtTTO1lzOOIiHg/view?utm_content=DAFlzjYKfxA&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink